 Ever get frustrated trying to identify those fast moving, far away pelagic seabirds on a rocking boat?
 Join Louis Bevier to learn techniques on how to improve your skills so you too can be the first to spot and id a jaegar, or shearwater, maybe even a fulmar, and tell the difference between razorbills and murres, and Wilson's and Leach's Storm-petrel as they dance across the water.
 If you are scheduled to be aboard the pelagic seabird boat trip Saturday morning, this talk is sure to make your experience that much more enjoyable.
 Whether you are a beginner, or already experienced seabirder, you're sure to take home some new information from Louis, whose id skills are exceptional.

-with David Sarkozi - Saturday afternoon
+with Paul Baicich - Saturday afternoon

 Doomsday predictions and personal self-denial are not necessarily the best approaches to addressing bird-oriented issues.
 To help birds you are not required to slash your wrists.
 In this talk, Paul Baicich will identify the five most serious threats to birds today and then outline the dozen modest - but highly effective - things we can all do that will help birds, their habitats, and, ultimately, their future... as well as our own.
 This is a positive approach to our future, to real things that all of us can do.